Olarachy/LITA-Capstone-Project-by-Racheal-Olajide/README.md

 # LITA-Capstone-Project-Oct-2024

-## Sales Performance Analysis for a Retail Store
+## Project 1 ; Sales Performance Analysis for a Retail Store
 ### Project Objective
 Explore sales data to uncover key insights such as;
 - Top Selling Products